neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 Please post any questions about this assignment on Piazza.

+### Change Log
+* 1/24: Updated handout file to copy `.env.example` to `.env`.
+If you already have the handout, you can fix yours by copying the file `.env.example` to `.env`.
+If you download the handout now, it will already be in position. - JSB

 ## Part 1: Documenting the design
 Avery's first prototype implementation of Covey.Town was unreadable spaghetti code that was deemed